devshed-digital/fullstack-test/README.md

 Here is a [video](https://youtu.be/bhiEJW5poHU) on how to setup your MongoDB.
 You have to open a Free account with [Mongo DB](https://www.mongodb.com/cloud/atlas/register) Once you have an account, please follow the [video](https://youtu.be/bhiEJW5poHU) instructions to setup a free database.
-One your free Database has been setup, you will have a Mongo DB URL.
+Once your free Database has been setup, you will have a Mongo DB URL.
 Please add that URL in your .env file as shown in step 3.

 #### 5. Start the app